PGCE (PGCert) Secondary Education (Science with Biology) with recommendation for QTS

 - Think critically about what it means to be scientifically educated and how this informs curriculum planning and design within the subject area;

-- Apply a thorough knowledge and understanding of the science (Biology) National Curriculum to the planning of curriculum experiences for pupils in school;
+- Apply a thorough knowledge and understanding of the science National Curriculum for biology to the planning of curriculum experiences for pupils in school;

-- Demonstrate competence and confidence in your ability to teach across the contexts for pupil learning in the mathematics National Curriculum range and content, applying principles of continuity and progression;
+- Demonstrate competence and confidence in your ability to teach across the contexts for pupil learning in the science National Curriculum for biology, applying principles of continuity and progression;

-- Use subject knowledge and relevant course specifications to plan and deliver the 14-16 curriculum including examination and vocational courses;
+- Use subject knowledge and relevant course specifications to plan and deliver the 14-16 curriculum for biology including examination and vocational courses;

-- Demonstrate an understanding of the subject knowledge and specification requirements for the 16-19 curriculum;
+- Demonstrate an understanding of the subject knowledge and specification requirements for the 16-19 curriculum for biology;

 - Utilise a range of teaching strategies to meet the identified learning needs of a wide range of pupils;